Who are we?

 Over the past eighty five years there have been hundreds of adult leaders who have given a huge amount of time, energy and commitment to the De La Salle Scout Group.
 With those leaders the Group has flourished and grown into the successful Group it is today catering for approximately 230 young people.
 The role of the Scouter is one that entails many responsibilities, including those to the young people, to parents, to Scouting Ireland and to themselves.
 De La Salle prides itself in providing, training and supporting a team of skilled and committed Leaders in all of it’s sections.

-The De La Salle Scout Group was founded in 1928 and in 2012 we are eighty four years old.
+The De La Salle Scout Group was founded in 1928 and in 2017 we are eighty nine years old.
 De La Salle is the oldest Group in Waterford and our leaders have been at the foundations of many other Groups in the Waterford Scout County.
 There are so many stories and so much history behind this group that it would be impossible to tell it all here, so we have put together a brief history to illustrate some of the heritage of the Group.

 Faithlegg Scout Centre